alban-read/M1-MICRO-FORTH/M1MicroForth.md

 The faster the base primitives are, the more FORTH you can reasonably write using them.

-The less FORTH your write when implementing FORTH the better the implementation will be at running FORTH, well maybe.
+Since this is an interpreter, The less FORTH used when implementing FORTH the better the implementation will be at running FORTH.

+This is not the case if your FORTH is an optimizing compiler, in that case the more of FORTH is written in FORTH, the better.

+Honestly most implementations of FORTH I have seen, are not written in FORTH.